elunna/recipes/entres/grilled steak with garlic-shallot puree and avocado.md

 oven to 350°F. Line a baking sheet with foil.
 2. MIX the salt and pepper in a small bowl and use two-thirds of the mixture to season the steaks.
-3. TOSS the garlic and shallot in 1 tablespoon of the olive oil and arrange on the prepared baking sheet.
+3. TOSS the garlic and shallot in 1 tbsp of the olive oil and arrange on the prepared baking sheet.
 Season evenly with the remaining salt and pepper.
 Roast in the oven for 25 minutes, until the cloves are soft throughout.
-Transfer the garlic and shallots to a food processor, add the remain- ing 1 tablespoon olive oil, and puree.
+Transfer the garlic and shallots to a food processor, add the remain- ing 1 tbsp olive oil, and puree.
 Transfer the puree to a dish, cover with foil to keep warm, and set aside.
 4. LAY the steaks on the hot grill and sear for 2 to 3 minutes.
 The steaks should pull off easily when they are seared.
 Turn